-Most of us living in Singapore are familiar with CPF — it's where a large portion of our paycheck goes to every month.
+Most of us living in Singapore are familiar with CPF — it's where a large portion of our pay cheque goes every month.
 But we may not be as familiar with the Supplementary Retirement Scheme (SRS).
-Unlike our CPF, which is a mandatory social security savings scheme, participation in the SRS is voluntary.
-It was designed to play a complementary role to our CPF savings, which are meant for housing and medical needs, and a basic income in retirement.

-Here are 6 myths you may have heard – and believed – about SRS accounts:
+Here are six myths you may have heard and believed about SRS accounts.

 Myth #1: SRS is only for Singaporeans

 All Singaporeans, Permanent Residents and foreigners living in Singapore can open an SRS account.
 The only requirements are that you must be at least 18 years old and are not an undischarged bankrupt.

 You can start contributing to your SRS the moment you open an SRS account, as long as you earn any income (including directors' fees) in the current year.
 You can contribute to the SRS up to any age until you make the first withdrawal from your SRS account.

 Myth #2: SRS is part of the CPF system

 SRS is not part of your CPF — it is a voluntary scheme that complements your CPF savings for retirement.
 You can contribute any amount to your SRS accounts and as many times as you wish within the year, subject up to a maximum contribution cap of $15,300 for Singaporeans and PRs, and $35,700 for foreigners per year.